Galicia: Lighthouse Way – 5 nights

 Using shortening options: 9½-15¾km, 2½-4½ hrs walking using taxi starts

 If done in its complete form without transfers this is a route for the true hiker, with some long and sometimes tough days, but we have arranged with local contact Aznar to be on hand to arrange shortening option taxis as and when required.
 Easy navigation with waymarked paths – the only difficulties come when trying to refind the route on the other side of a beach!
+Some of the paths are unimproved so can be challenging and slow-going.

 Medium-hard: Average cumulative uphill stretched (CUSs) 596m (250m-940m) per day.